The Far Ultraviolet Background: Summing up

-The two-photon emission from the IPM as well as the exosphere scales directly with solar activity (solar EUV radiation).
-The solar EUV irradiance can, over a typical solar cycle, vary by factor of 2.5.
+Finally, the two-photon emission from the Earth and IPM scales directly with solar EUV irradiance.
+This typically varies by a factor of 2.5 over a solar cycle.
 In computing the contribution from the exosphere we adopted the solar minimum value for solar Ly$\beta$ irradiance (Equation~\ref{eq:F_solar_beta}).
-Thus, on statistical grounds the estimate given in Table~\ref{tab:Inventory} is assuredly an underestimate.

-A convenient surrogate for the EUV irradiance is provided by the 10.7\,cm solar radio flux (``F10.7" index; see \citealt{T13}).
-In Figure~\ref{fig:Penticton_Solar} we display this surrogate over the last two decades.
-The Sun appears to be quite variable not just on long timescales (solar cycle) but also much shorter timescales.
-We can expect that solar Lyman lines to equally variable.
-Parenthetically, we note that evidence for variability in the FUV background can be seen in wide-field FUV images of the sky in which some FUV pointings have a discordant ``sky" (mode) value when compared with neighboring fields (e.g., Figure~2 of \citealt{fdw+21}).

-In conclusion, it it appears that conventional possibilities can explain a good fraction of the \GALEX\ FUV ``isotropic offset" background.